Facebook Hashtags – How It Works, How to Use It Right

 They alos care about #cash

 After traffic, there’s big monetization potential, which Facebook is keenly aware of:

 “The recent "Red Wedding" episode of Game of Thrones, received over 1.5 million mentions on Facebook, representing a significant portion of the 5.2 million people who watched the show.
 And this year’s Oscars buzz reached an all-time high on Facebook with over 66.5 million interactions, including likes, comments, and posts.
 To date, there has not been a simple way to see the larger view of what’s happening or what people are talking about.” – [Source]

-Knowing that Facebook is, slowly but surely, deviating from its original goal of connecting people and joining the ranks of the increasingly money-hungry Internet giants, it’s easy to imagine how they’d sell trending hashtags or create some sort of a paid advertising via the pound sign.
+Knowing that Facebook is deviating from its original goal of connecting people and joining the ranks of the increasingly money-hungry Internet giants, it’s easy to imagine how they’d sell trending hashtags or create some sort of a paid advertising.
 In fact, they’re already pushing advertisers to use them.